-- Blip the throttle trigger to disengage it from starting throttle position -Master Control lever will move to normal operating position engine settles down to idle speed. - Disengage chain brake: Pull hand guard toward front handle as shown in illustration - - Open throttle slightly warm up engine for short period. - Change over to winter operation if necessary see section "Winter Operation".
+- Blip the throttle trigger to disengage it from starting throttle position Master Control lever will move to normal operating position engine settles down to ide speed. - Open throttle slightly warm up engine for short period. - Change over to winter operation if necessary see chapter "Winter Operation".